Turku: Administrative subdivisions

 The city is divided into 78 districts and nine wards.
 These do not operate as units of local government.
 However, some social programmes are district-based, especially in the eastern part of the city, where unemployment is high in some areas.
 The largest populated districts are Varissuo and Runosmäki.
 By area, Kakskerta and Paattinen are the largest districts.

 As many of the small neighbouring municipalities from the north and south of the city were annexed during the mid-20th century, Turku is today shaped like an elongated pear.
 The city centre and most of the suburban areas lie in the middle, separated from the less densely populated northern rural areas by the Turku bypass, that forms part of European route E18.
-Islands such as Ruissalo, Hirvensalo and Kakskerta, forming the southern part of the city, are also sparsely populated and mostly contain summer residences, with the exception of some districts in Hirvensalo which are currently growing into upper-middle-class suburbs.
+Islands such as Ruissalo, Hirvensalo, Satava and Kakskerta, forming the southern part of the city, are also sparsely populated and mostly contain summer residences, with the exception of some districts in Hirvensalo which are currently growing into upper-middle-class suburbs.